Guide for Fescue Grass: Yearly Maintenance Program

 watering lawn

-Frequent watering is not needed for Fescue Grass, but it will still benefit from an occasional deep watering of about 1 inch of water per week.
+Frequent watering is not needed for Fescue Grass, but it will still benefit from an occasional deep watering of about 1 inch per week.

-Areas containing sandy soil will require at least 1.5 inches of water per week.
+Areas containing sandy soil require at least 1.5 inches of water per week.

-Best to apply with a sprinkler early in the morning to give your Fescue Grass enough time to soak in the moisture.
-If applied in the middle or evening, be wary that this can cause the grass to be susceptible to diseases.
+It is best to apply with a sprinkler early in the morning to give your Fescue Grass enough time to soak up the moisture.
+If applied in the middle or evening, be wary that this can make the grass susceptible to diseases.

 Step 3: Apply Weed Control in April and October